-The County contribution rate is set by the Retirement Board based on actuarial valuations.
+The County contribution rate is set by the Board of Investments based on actuarial valuations.

 Member Contributions

 The member contribution rates vary by entry age and are described in the law.
 Code references are shown in Appendix B of the valuation report.
 The methods and assumptions used are detailed later in this section.